-Jeep Liberty owners have reported 6 problems related to automatic transmission control module (under the power train category).
+Jeep Liberty owners have reported 9 problems related to automatic transmission control module (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Jeep Liberty based on all problems reported for the Liberty.

+See all problems of the 2012 Jeep Liberty .

 See all problems of the 2007 Jeep Liberty .

-See all problems of the 2003 Jeep Liberty .

 |Problem Category||Number of Problems|

 |Transfer Case problems||